4ndr01d3/pinv-server/data-preparation/README.md

 Creating the interactions file from STRING db
 ======

-There are multiple ways to obtain the data from STRING, for this example we will use the flat files available to download in [this link](http://string-db.org/newstring_cgi/show_download_page.pl).
+There are multiple ways to obtain the data from STRING, for this examplewe will use the flat files available through this link.
 For this example we are selecting the protein network data for the organism *Homo Sapiens*.
-The first lines of this file looks like:
+The first lines of this file looks like this:

 ```
 protein1 protein2 combined_score
 9606.ENSP00000000233 9606.ENSP00000020673 176